slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <div id="M1600" style="display: none;">
 <p style="text-align: justify">
-First year linear algebra course offered for students intended to major in the Faculty of Science.
-The main contents of the course are: properties and applications of vectors; matrix algebra; solving systems of linear equations; determinants; vector spaces; orthogonality; eigenvalues and eigenvectors.
-The course consisted of an approximate 200 students and the main lectures held twice per week during 12 weeks.
-The students are divided into 6 or 7 tutorial groups of approximate 30 students each.
-Each group meets one hour per week and I was in charge of running two of these groups.
-My main roles during these sessions were to review material from the course, answer questions, and run group activities such as problem-solving suggested questions for exam preparation.
-There were weekly meetings with the instructor and other teaching assistant to discuss the progress of the groups and discuss potential problems to bring to the session.
-An example of a worksheet of prepared problems to the sessions can be found in Appendix (p.31)
+Linear algebra course designed for students majoring in the Faculty of Science.
+The course covered topics such as vectors, matrix algebra, linear equation systems, determinants, vector spaces, orthogonality, eigenvalues, and eigenvectors.
+I  led two tutorial groups comprised around 30 students each.
+In these sessions, I reviewed course materials, answered questions, and organized group activities, including problem-solving exercises to prepare for exams.
+Additionally, I participated in weekly meetings with the instructor and other teaching assistants to track group progress and address any potential issues.
     </p>
 </div>